Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Simple usability, large display, USB-C port, customizable plates.

-Last up on our list of the best flip phones you can buy is another Classic Flip, this time from Schok.
+Another Classic Flip option, if you will, is the Schok.
 It tops quite a few others on this list with a larger 3.2-inch internal display.
-Additionally, it’s GSM unlocked for North American carriers.
-The Schok Classic Flip even charges via USB-C, so you should be up and running in no time with the 1,660mAh battery at your disposal.
-You can even swap between red and blue detachable covers on the front and back for a slightly more customized look.
+Additionally, it’s GSM unlocked for North American carriers, and charges via USB-C, so you should be up and running in no time with a 1,660mAh battery at your disposal.
+You can even swap between red and blue detachable covers on the front and back for a slightly customized look.

-Basic flip phones tend to be good for older people because they are simple to use, have large buttons for easy reading, and are very easy to carry.
-That said, older folks are getting more modern these days.
-Some might want a smartphone with more capabilities.
+Basic flip phones tend to be good for seniors because they’re simple to understand and have large buttons.
+Times are changing though, and a lot of seniors are going to insist on smart functions.
 Check out our list of the best phones for seniors to see some options.

-Because basic flip phones are mainly meant for calls and texts, some carriers offer special prices for these feature phones.
-They usually have a small allotment of data; some can even limit your minutes and messages.
-They are definitely cheaper, though.
-Of course, this is not the case if you’re using a Galaxy Z Flip or Razr phone.
+That’s often the case, because basic flip phones are focused on calling and texting, frequently with seniors in mind.
+They may have a small allotment of data if any.
+Of course, the opposite is going to be true if you’re using an advanced foldable device such as a Galaxy Z Flip or Razr.
 Regardless of what you use, here’s our list of the best phone plans for every type of user.